yOU WON'T BELIEVE IT'S

 NOT AN ACTUAL GUITAR!

 Stringy synthesizes guitar sounds using an efficient implementation of the Karplus–Strong string plucking synthesis algorithm implemented on a tiny PIC microcontroller.
-It can play plays notes over five octaves (twelve notes in each octave) in either acoustic or electric guitar sounding style.
+It can play notes over five octaves (twelve notes in each octave) in either acoustic or electric guitar sounding style.

 Stringy is a remix of MadLab's 'Funky guitar' who also fully implemented the PIC's firmware.